 Choose a franchise broker you like.
 Choose a franchise broker who you feel is trustworthy.

-It’s up to franchise brokers to differentiate themselves.
+And it’s up to franchise brokers to differentiate themselves.
 They have to do enough online marketing and offline marketing to stay top of mind-so you can find them.
 Once you do, ask them some questions.
 Find out about their backgrounds.
 Ask them to share some success stories with you.
 Get references.
 You have a lot of choices-there are a lot of franchise brokers around.

 So, now you know.